andreeeeaaaaas/my-digital-space/_pages/codesigning-consent.md

 Some of these learnings included:

-- Leading long format, semi-structured research interviews
+- leading long format, semi-structured research interviews
-- Qualitative research synthesis
+- qualitative research synthesis
-- Planning and implementing a research plan
+- planning and implementing a research plan
-- Thesis/academic writing
+- thesis/academic writing
-- Sharing research with stakeholders to build commitment to the project
+- sharing research with stakeholders to build commitment to the project

 ## Acknowledgements

 Supervision: [Dr Leigh-Anne Hepburn](https://www.sydney.edu.au/architecture/about/our-people/academic-staff/leigh-anne-hepburn.html)
 Partnership: [Consent Labs](https://www.consentlabs.org.au/)

-## More

 To learn more about this project, please <a class= "internal-link" href= "/contact">reach out</a>.